FrederiqueRetsema/DemoCypressWordPress/README.md

 Demo Cypress tests with WordPress

 # Start of the demo
-I'm using a Windows 10 Enterprise laptop with Windows Sandbox for this demo.
+I'm using a Windows 11 Enterprise laptop with Windows Sandbox for this demo.
 In this document the laptop is called "host", the sanbox is called "sandbox".
 You can install Windows Sandbox by searching for "Turn on Windows Features" and then switch on Windows Sandbox on your laptop.
-Windows Sandbox also uses Hyper-V. Using WIndows Sandbox requires a reboot.
+Windows Sandbox also uses Hyper-V. Using Windows Sandbox requires a reboot.

 ## Configure sandbox
 Change the DemoCypressSandbox.wsb file in this repo to connect the directory where you cloned this repo from to C:\Demo.
 Start the sanbox by double clicking on this file.
 Within the sandbox, open a privileged Powershell window and execute the following commands: